Highgate: History

 Highgate Hill, a steep road linking Archway (traditionally called part of Upper Holloway) and Highgate village, was the route of the Highgate Hill Cable Tramway, the first cable car to be built in Europe.
 It operated between 1884 and 1909.

-Like much of London, Highgate suffered damage during World War II by German air raids.
-The local tube station was used as a bomb shelter.
+Like much of London, Highgate suffered damage during World War II by German air raids; Highgate tube station was used as a bomb shelter.